What Is the Best Paper Trading Platform ? Top Picks for 2025

 eToro is best known for its copy trading and social aspect of its community, with approximately 30 million users to date.
 The platform stays true to its values, emphasizing an integrated feed of users posting various trades, strategies and news on a wide range of asset classes – though depending on your region, you may be restricted from trading them all.

-Unlike many of its competitors, eToro doesn’t focus on pushing charts which is a refreshing change if you’re a fundamental rather than technical trader.
+Unlike many of its competitors, eToro doesn’t focus on pushing charts, which is a refreshing change if you’re a fundamental rather than technical trader.
 Instead, it relies heavily on the social aspect of trading, connecting you with a wider community of traders to give you a much more inclusive experience.
 Trading is simple on eToro’s platform, and ideas are plentiful.

 More than any other paper simulator we’ve reviewed, eToro locks a lot of its platform’s features and tools behind a real account.
 It pushes you to open a real account a little too often, which can be frustrating if you’re just looking to utilize a paper simulator to its full extent.
 A lot of technical tools and analytical features are unavailable.